-Gestational surrogacy is still a rather new family-building process, and there is a lot of conflicting information on the internet about exactly what it takes to be a gestational surrogate.
+Gestational surrogacy is still a rather new family-building process.
 Not only are surrogacy laws inconsistent from state to state, but many surrogacy professionals also set slightly different surrogate requirements.

-If you’re interested in becoming a surrogate, you probably know there are a few general requirements that every woman must meet.
-These are the non-negotiables, so to say — the circumstances that must exist for a woman to move forward with her surrogacy dreams.
+If you’re interested in becoming a surrogate, you probably know there are a few general qualifications that every woman must meet.
 Typically, a prospective surrogate must:

 - Be between the ages of 21 and 45